SupeRuier/awesome-active-learning/subfields/pb_classification.md

 - [Combining active learning and semisupervised learning using Gaussian fields and harmonic functions [2003, ICML]](http://mlg.eng.cam.ac.uk/zoubin/papers/zglactive.pdf): Greedily select queries from the unlabeled data to minimize the estimated expected classification error.
 GRF as basic model.
 This is also the most computationally expensive query framework since it needs to iterate over the whole unlabeled pool.
 (517 citations)
 - [Active learning for logistic regression: an evaluation [2007, Machine Learning]](https://link.springer.com/article/10.1007/s10994-007-5019-5): Variance Reduction
 - [An analysis of active learning strategies for sequence labeling tasks [2008, CEMNL]](https://www.aclweb.org/anthology/D08-1112.pdf): Expected gradient change in gradient based optimization.(659 citations)
+- [Influence Selection for Active Learning [2021]](https://arxiv.org/pdf/2108.09331.pdf): Select instances with the most positive influence on the model.
+It was divided to an expected gradient length and another term.

 ## Representativeness-impart sampling